Weder77/UF_WEB/README.md

 * [Setup](#setup)

 ## General info
-it is a school project designed over a year.
+It is a school project designed over a year.
 The subject being imposed on us, here is what we did.
 The members of the group are : <br>
 &nbsp;&nbsp; - GRELET Théo <br />
 &nbsp;&nbsp; - JEAN-CHARLES Dany<br />
 &nbsp;&nbsp; - LECLERC Loris (Leave on April 2nd)<br />